codepath/web103_finalproject/milestones/milestone5.md

 ### 4. Reflecting on your web development journey so far, how have you grown since the beginning of the course?

-Parth: Good grasp over building a basic website from scratch, learnt a lot of backend development
+Parth: Good grasp over building a basic website from scratch, learnt a lot of backend development Drake (Thanh Nguyen) Do: Building a full-stack website from scratch, now I can do both back-end and front-end development.

 ### 5. Looking ahead, what are your goals related to web development, and what steps do you plan to take to achieve them?

-Parth: Work on more projects, with focus on scalable system design
+Parth: Work on more projects, with focus on scalable system design Drake (Thanh Nguyen) Do: My goal is having a wev development full-time job, then I want to sharpen my skills in more project.